Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/README.md

 - Understand the difference between static and dynamic libraries and common ways of installation on Linux.
 - Build C++ software and handle dependencies with Make and CMake.
 - Package C++ software with CPack and create Debian packages.
-- Create Spack packages for high-performance computing.
+- Create Spack packages, e.g., for high-performance computing systems with restricted access rights.

 | Duration | Content |
 | --- | --- |